 Parameter Required?
+Value sourceField Yes API name of the input field from the source node that's used in the expression. offset Yes The function used in the expression.
+You can use the following functions: current() Gets the value from the current record.
+Example: "offset": "current()" first() Gets the value from the first record in the partition, like the first Create for an opportunity.
+Example: "offset": "first()" next() Gets the value from the next record.
+Example: "offset": "next()" previous() Gets the value from the previous record.
+Example: "offset": "previous()" Note: Derived fields are computed in the order that they're defined.
+The calculation of a derived field can be based on the value from another derived field as long as it has already been defined.
+For example, next() can't access the value of a derived field in the next row.

+Parameter Required?
 Value

-sourceField Yes API name of the input field from the source node that's used in the expression.

-offset Yes The function used in the expression.
-You can use the following functions:

-current()

-Gets the value from the current record.

-Example:

-"offset": "current()"

-first ()

-for an opportunity.

-Example:

-"offset": "first()"

-next()

-Gets the value from the next record.

-Example:

-"offset": "next()"

-previous()

-Gets the value from the previous record.

-Example:

-"offset": "previous()"

-Parameter Required?
-Value Note: Derived fields are computed in the order that they're defined.
-The calculation of a derived field can be based on the value from another derived field as long as it has already been defined.
-For example, next() can't access the value of a derived field in the next row. () Tip: To get the correct results when using the previous () and next() functions, the computeRelative transformation requires you to sort the records. default Yes (for numeric fields only) The default value if one can't be calculated.
+?
+Tip: To get the correct results when using the previous () and next () functions, the computeRelative transformation requires you to sort the records.

+default Yes (for numeric fields only) The default value if one can't be calculated.
 For example, you can specify a default value when no previous or next value exists.
 You can insert a constant value or current() as a default value.
+Examples:

+"default": "3000-01-01T00:00:00.000Z"

-Examples: "default": "3000-01-01T00:00:00.000Z" "default": "current()"
+"default": "current()"